iZettle/sdk-android/README.md

 }
 ```

-> **Note:** If you don't declare the activity in your manifest, you can never let the SDK log the user in.
-It will always give an error for you to handle if not authorized.
-If building refunds-support you must keep declare it since refunds don't allow headless authentication.
+> **Note:** If you don't declare `OAuthActivity` in your manifest, the SDK will never let the user log in.
+If the user is not authorized, you will always get an error to handle.
+When building refund support, you must keep declaring `OAuthActivity`.
+This is because refunds don't allow headless authentication.